This article contains affiliate links.

 5. Go one step beyond with a food tour in Chinatown, Little India and the Malay Village

 Learn about shophouse architecture

 While shophouses are not unique to Singapore, the country does have some of the best and most beautiful examples in Southeast Asia.
-Something particularly unique to the Lion City though is the evolution of these workplace domiciles.
+Something particularly unique to the Lion City and one of the funnest things to do in Singapore is to go though the evolution of these workplace domiciles.